Lux0926/ASPRM/readme.md

 ## Environment Setup

   We built the training and evaluation environments based on OpenRLHF and VLLM.
 We packaged our conda environment using conda-pack and uploaded it to HuggingFace.
-You can use the following command to build the training and evaluation environments.
+You can use the following bash command to build the training and evaluation environments.

 ### Train enviroment
-  Our PRM training scripts based on version 0.4.5 of openrlhf.
-If you want to use our training scripts, please run the following code to create the conda environment.

   ```bash
   conda create -n asprm_train python=3.10.0
   conda activate asprm_train